-2. Administrative Faculty are not eligible for election to an elective office of the Faculty, nor are they eligible to be Chair of any of the Standing Committees of the Faculty or Standing Committees of the Senate.
+2. Professional Faculty are not eligible for election to an elective office of the Faculty, nor are they eligible to be Chair of any of the Standing Committees of the Faculty or Standing Committees of the Senate.

 1. Vacancies occurring in the Senate departmental membership shall be filled by election from the department in which the vacancy occurred.